 2. You can only do one of these during your degree;

-The work itself wil consist of:
+The work itself will consist of:

 1. An exegetical statement (1,000 words) which identifies and comments on at least two texts/sources which have informed the creative work and details choices taken in composing it.
 Which elements of genre, trope, theme or technique does the creative work enact?
 What has been the aim of this work?
-This may take the form of either a) a unified text or b) a second copy of the creative work with annotations in footnotes.

 3. Works Cited list in MLA style, drawn from fields including but absolutely not limited to literature, literary criticism, literary theory, stylistics, creative writing.